It may not seem intuitive at first, but moisture can penetrate the masonry that makes up your outer walls to affect the inner walls of your home.

 Once you add the filler, let it dry before grinding or sanding it smooth, and then remove any dust.

-In addition, adding a waterproofing additive with a wall plaster can be most helpful if you are considering wall plaster.
+In addition, adding a waterproofing additive to the wall plaster can be most helpful if you are considering wall plaster.
+This will help eliminate moisture from penetrating the exterior wall when added to the plaster.

 After you are done, let it fully dry before you apply the waterproof coating to the walls.